DirectiveAthena/Documentation/Content/Programming/AthenaColor/Documentation/InitClass.md

 ---
 *property* InitClass.**decimalPlaces**:
 ^decimalPlaces
-- Used for rounding functions, to set the to be stored decimal places.
-Default is 3 decimal places
+- Used for rounding functions, to set the to be stored decimal places

----
-*property* InitClass.**stringSeperation**:
-^decimalPlaces
-- Used for string returns of colors, defines the separation character between values.
-Default is set to `;`
+- Default is 3 decimal places